 In 1998 the oppressive military bureaucracy called the 'New Order' was overthrown after mass protests.
 Feminist activists posing as housewives started the demonstrations against the shortages caused by the 1997 Asian financial crisis, protesting that the military ruler for 32 years, General Suharto, who called himself the 'Father of Development' was unable to provide the basic needs of the country's children.
 What kind of father was that?
-7 Suara Ibu Peduli (the Voice of Concerned Mothers) was formed, consisting of 14 women's organizations including APIK.
+6 Suara Ibu Peduli (Voices of Women who Care) was formed, consisting of 14 women's organizations including APIK.
 The first demonstration was organized on 23 February 1998, under the leadership of Gadis Arivia and Karlina Supelli.
-When they were detained and tried in the Jakarta court together with Wilasih Noviana, a woman from Salatiga who happened to be in the demonstration, APIK (represented by Nursyahbani Katjasungkana) and LBH Jakarta's Attorney Apong Herlina acted as their lawyers.
+When they were detained and tried in the Jakarta court together with Wilasih Noviana, a woman from Salatiga who happened to be in the demonstration, APIK (represented by Nursyahbani Katjasungkana) and LBH Jakarta's Apong Herlina acted as their lawyers.
 When students took over the protests, mass demonstrations followed.
 Since then Indonesia began to develop into a democracy; this period is called the Reformation (Reformasi) period.
 Progressive women's NGOs and mass women's organizations reappeared.
-This was accompanied by discourses on (gender) equality and women's and human rights, and has led to the decrease of the legitimization of various forms of (gender) discrimination.8 https://www.jurnalperempuan.org/uploads/1/2/2/0/12201443/politik representasi suara ibu peduli.pdf
+This was accompanied by discourses on (gender) equality and women's and human rights, and has led to the decrease of the legitimization of various forms of (qender) discrimination.7